samogden/CST311online-assignments/setting_up_a_private_fork.md

 ### Step 5: Push to your github repo

 Push your newly downloaded files to your remote repository.
-Note, this command may run into issues if your remote repository has the main branch set as `master` isntead of `main`, but this can be changed in github.
+Note, this command may run into issues if your remote repository has the main branch set as `master` instead of `main`, but this can be changed in github.

 ```shell
 $ git push origin main